ansible/ansible-lint/src/ansiblelint/rules/var_naming.md

   hosts: localhost
   vars:
     lowercase: true # <- Contains only lowercase characters.
-    this_is_valid:
     no_caps: bar # <- Does not contains uppercase characters.
     variable: baz # <- Does not contain special characters.
 ```